smbrg/CIS-415---RTOS-Practice/README.md

 If you do not specify quantum it will search for it in your bash environment variables.
 If it is not there either it will exit.
 If you do not specify a workload_file it will read from stdin.

+You can view the .txt files in this directory to see example workload files.

 ## What it does
 This program will read the workload file and fork a new process for every line in the file.